-Starting in 2018-2019, two exhibit slots per year will be available to faculty who wish to develop an exhibit with the museum.
+The Museum offers 1-2 exhibit slots per year to faculty who wish to develop an exhibit with the museum.
 These exhibits are meant to support and extend classroom learning and departmental teaching as well as engage items from the museum’s permanent collection.

 No exhibition experience is necessary but please note that exhibits in the Ross galleries typically are planned two years out.
 Exhibit slots are currently being offered by invitation.
 For more information, please contact email@example.com.

 Museum staff can develop a limited number of exhibits that complement symposia, respond to current topics of relevance to campus, or honor the contributions of alumni and other influential people to campus.
 Exhibits of this type, which respond to a topic of immediate relevance, are generally best suited for spaces with more flexible scheduling such as the Ross hallway galleries and Gallery 2001 in Beeghly Library.
 These will be considered on a case-by-case and rolling basis.
 For more information, please contact firstname.lastname@example.org.